-"Kaybob assets" means the interests of Athabasca in approximately 97,000 net acres of land that are located primarily in northwestern Alberta (see map), as at December 31, 2018, as more particularly described under "Description of Our Business - Light Oil Division".
+"Kaybob assets" means the interests of Athabasca in approximately 80,000 net acres of land that are located primarily in northwestern Alberta (see map), as at December 31, 2019, as more particularly described under "Description of Our Business - Light Oil Division".

-"Kaybob Carry Commitment" means Murphy's obligation to fund 75% of Athabasca's share of Duvernay development capital up to \$1 billion of gross investment (\$75 million net capital exposure to Athabasca), as further described in "Development of Our Business - Developments in 2016".
+"Kaybob Carry Commitment" means Murphy's obligation to fund 75% of Athabasca's share of Duvernay development capital up to \$1 billion of gross investment (\$75 million net capital exposure to Athabasca).

-"Kaybob JDA" means the joint development agreement between the Company and Murphy dated May 13, 2016, as further described in "Development of Our Business - Developments in 2016".
+"Kaybob JDA" means the joint development agreement between the Company and Murphy dated May 13, 2016.